Muthu0718/Shopping-cart-assignment/README.md

 1.You can run tests for this application using Jest to ensure everything works as expected.
 1. Install Jest:
 npm install --save-dev jest
-2. Write your tests in a separate test file (e.g., cart.test.js).
+2. Run test files in a separate test file (e.g., cart.test.js).
 3. Run the tests:
    npx jest